p081/Project081/README.md

 No features were dropped.
 Only use The81Project if Project 081 doesn't work (since it's a beta currently) It offers

-    Close to vanilla experience without days of tinkering (I did that work for you) Many different patched drivers to get more things functional Next to perfect compatibility
+    * Close to vanilla experience without days of tinkering
+    * Many different patched drivers to get more things functional
+    * Next to perfect compatibility
-    No bootloader needed before and after installation (Goodbye Clover) One disk image, works on both supported and unsupported Macs (doesn't install unnecessary patches) Package included which automatically installs necessary patches.
+    * No bootloader needed before and after installation
+    * One disk image, works on both supported and unsupported Macs (doesn't install unnecessary patches)
+    * Package included which automatically installs necessary patches.

 ## Compatibility

-On any version of Mac OS X, installed or recovery, open the terminal and run
+On any version of Mac OS X, installed or recovery, open the terminal and run sysctl hw.model

-sysctl hw.model

 It should report back one of the following: